garrettleeisme/de300_hw2/README.md

 ```
 <br>

-6-ii - It is clear that there are longer travels made in the taxis than weekends.
-This may be caused by the rush hour traffic.
-(Reference: data/log_trip_durations_weekday_or_weekend.png) <br>
+6-ii - There seems to be more spread and higher trip durations on weekdays.
+This may be caused by the morning and evening rush-hours when many commuters are going to and from their workplace.  <br>
 ```
 Statistics for Weekday or Weekend Trip Durations:
 Category, Average, Maximum, Minimum, Median, Variance